 You cannot remove tartar with a toothbrush or dental floss; it must be chipped off with special scaling tools in the dentist’s office.

-During a regular, biannual checkup and dental examination, you receive a professional cleaning that includes high-powered brushing, plus a scaling procedure that removes surface tartar from the teeth.
+During a regular checkup and dental examination, you receive a professional cleaning that includes high-powered brushing, plus a scaling procedure that removes surface tartar from the teeth.

-However, if you have tartar underneath the gumline, or if your gums are pulling away from your teeth or show signs of infection, a deep cleaning is necessary to avoid permanent gum degradation, bone loss, and tooth loss.
+However, if you have tartar underneath the gumline, or if your gums are pulling away from your teeth or show signs of infection, a different soft tissue management cleaning might be necessary to avoid permanent gum degradation, bone loss, and tooth loss.

 A periodontal evaluation and radiographs allow your hygienist and your dentist to properly diagnose the status of your bone and gums.
 If your gums are infected and there is bone loss, a deep cleaning procedure is the only way in dentistry to eliminate accumulated bacteria, plaque, tartar and active gum infection in efforts to avoid further bone loss and gum infection.
-If bone loss is too advanced, evident tooth mobility, and visible plaque and bleeding, Dr. Grace Lopez may refer you to the specialist of the gums to be properly treated.
+If bone loss is too advanced, evident tooth mobility, and visible plaque and bleeding, the patient might be referred to the specialist of the gums to be properly treated.